MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 Please hold up a Red sticky note if you need help and a Green one once you are done.

+You have just worked out how to build a url in your browser to access items in a container.
+If the container is public you can share these addresses and others will be able to access those files.

 -- *Slide* --

 You mark a container as being public.

 Which of the following are affected: